logo

 University of Montevallo

 The University of Montevallo offers prospective counselors a Master of Education (M.Ed.) with three CACREP-accredited tracks in Clinical Mental Health Counseling; School Counseling; and Couples and Family Counseling.
 All three tracks include 39 credits of core counseling courses, such as Assessment in Counseling and Advanced Human Growth and Development.
-The M.Ed. in Clinical Mental Health Counseling requires the completion of an additional 24 specialized credits and prepares students to work as professional counselors in hospitals, mental health facilities, and community agencies.
-The M.Ed. in School Counseling requires nine additional credits and prepares students to work in both elementary and secondary school settings.
+The M.Ed. in Clinical Mental Health Counseling requires the completion of an additional 21 specialized credits and prepares students to work as professional counselors in hospitals, mental health facilities, and community agencies.
+The M.Ed. in School Counseling requires 21 additional credits and prepares students to work in both elementary and secondary school settings.
 Students in the M.Ed. in Couples and Family Counseling must complete 21 additional credits focused on family system theories and group counseling techniques.
 Each track meets Alabama educational requirements for the Licensed Professional Counselor (LPC) license.

 University of North Alabama

 The University of North Alabama is home to two CACREP-accredited graduate counseling degrees.
 The Master of Arts (MA) in Clinical Mental Health Counseling is a 60-credit degree that prepares students to provide professional counseling services in a variety of mental health settings, such as mental health facilities, social service organizations, and private practice.
-Upon graduation, students will meet the state coursework requirements to become a Licensed Professional Counselor (LPC) in Alabama.
+Upon graduation, students will meet the state coursework requirements to become Licensed Professional Counselors (LPCs) in Alabama.
 The Master of Arts in Education (MAEd) in School Counseling requires students to complete 48-51 credits, including a practicum and two internships.
 Graduates of this degree program are eligible to become certified as school counselors in Alabama and work with students at the elementary, middle, and secondary school levels.

 Online and Hybrid Programs